spacelift-io/terraform-aws-spacelift-workerpool-on-ec2/README.md

 Terraform module deploying a Spacelift worker pool on AWS EC2 using an autoscaling group.

+This module also deploys a Lambda function to check Spacelift and make scale in or scale out decisions.
+The function will check the queues in according Worker Pool and based on that increase or decrease the number of the workers.

 ## Usage

 The most important is that you should provide `SPACELIFT_TOKEN` and `SPACELIFT_POOL_PRIVATE_KEY` environmental variables in the `configuration` variable to the module.
 More information can be found in the [docs](https://docs.spacelift.io/concepts/worker-pools).